dreadnode/cli/CLI.md

 ### `dreadnode agent show`

-Show the status of the currently active agent
+Show the status of the active agent

 **Usage**: